Is Silicone Rubber a Conductor or Insulation for Electricity?

 It is highly durable and maintains its insulating properties for conductive silicone tubes in various applications over time.

-These qualities make silicone rubber a superior option for electrical insulation needs.
+These qualities make silicone rubber a superior choice for electrical insulation.

 How to Choose the Right Silicone Rubber for Electrical Applications?